UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Where can I find the official Oncor tariff rates?

-You can find official Oncor tariff sheets and rate schedules through the ‘Rates & Tariffs’ section of the Oncor website or via the PUCT filings database.
+You can find official Oncor tariff sheets and historical rate schedules through the “Rates & Tariffs” section of the Oncor website or via the public PUCT filings database.

 Does the Oncor delivery charge include taxes?

 No, the Oncor delivery charge does not include local or state taxes.
-Taxes are listed as separate line items on your electricity bill, usually under “Government Taxes & Fees.”
+Any required government taxes are listed as entirely separate line items on your electricity bill, usually categorized under “Government Taxes & Fees.”

 About the Author